 2. VSPA University Services fee: $ 1000

 This fee applies to all Visiting Scholars and is required by the University’s Visiting Scholar & Postdoc Affairs Office (VSPA) to obtain a university ID card and gain access to campus facilities and resources.
-This fee is paid directly to VSPA upon arrival at UCB, online by credit card.
+NOTE: As of August 1, 2019, visiting scholars and visiting student researchers will be required to pay the University Services fee up front, before arrival at UC Berkeley.
+This fee may be paid online by credit card.

 3. U.S. Government fees: